Flu Vaccine Information

 Flu Vaccine Availability and Ordering

-The flu vaccine is available to order by all VCVP and participating VAVP enrolled providers starting September 7.
+The flu vaccine is expected to be available to order by all VCVP and participating VAVP enrolled providers starting in September.
 Offsite flu clinics are encouraged to increase access in your community.

 Coadministration of Flu and other Recommended Vaccines